Nelson Team Grants

 • School forwards event registration order confirmation(s) to LeRoy.

-• Teams attend event(s) with at least one background-checked adult coach (usually a teacher) for each team.
+• Teams attend event(s) with at least one background-checked adult coach (teacher or parent) for each team.

-• Top teams qualify for Regional Championships and World Championships.
+• Top teams qualify for LAUSD Conference Championships, Southern California Championships, CREATE U.S. Open, and VEX Robotics World Championships.

 LAUSD VEX IQ Robotics Competition League and Championship Schedules by Year

-Our goal is to start 25 new schools and 25 additional teams, restart 50 dormant teams, and support 240 returning teams this season, which will require starting 4 new leagues and supporting 10 returning leagues and 4 returning Regional Championships.
+Our 2025-26 goal is to start 15 new schools and 40 additional teams, restart 20 dormant teams, and support 323 returning teams this season, which will require starting up to 4 new leagues and supporting 13 returning leagues and 2 LAUSD Conference Championships.

 Each new league should have 16-24 teams.
 Each continuing league should have 20-36 teams.
-Each league needs at least 16 teams to qualify top teams for Regional Championships.
+Each league needs at least 16 teams for the top teams to qualify for LAUSD Conference Championships and/or Southern California Championships.

-Most leagues meet after school four times between October and January:
+Leagues meet after school or on Saturdays four times between October and January:

-• October: Qualifying Session 1: Practice Teamwork Matches and Qualification Teamwork Matches.
+• October: Qualifying Session 1: optional Practice Teamwork Matches and Qualification Teamwork Matches.

 • November and December: Qualifying Sessions 2-3: Qualification Teamwork Matches.

-• January: Remote Judging and Championship Session: Skills Matches followed by Finals Matches and Awards.
+• January: Championship Session: Skills Matches and Judging followed by Finals Matches and Awards.

-• Most league sessions start at 4:00 PM.
+• After-school league sessions typically start at 4:00 PM.

-• League Orientations end by 5:30 PM for coaches, by 7:00 PM for league volunteers.
+• League Orientations typically end by 5:30 PM for coaches and by 7:00 PM for league volunteers.

-If my school receives a Nelson Team Grant, I understand that my school will have use of the provided VEX IQ Robotics Competition (VIQRC) equipment for as long as my team fulfills the conditions listed below.
+If my school receives a Nelson Team Grant, I understand that my school can continue to use the provided VEX IQ Robotics Competition (VIQRC) equipment for as long as my team fulfills the conditions listed below.
 A new VIQRC season starts after the VEX Robotics World Championships at the in late April or early May each year.

 • The coaches/mentors and administration at my school support creating a sustainable VIQRC program.